 I’m just back from a whirlwind magic performance sweep of California.
 The first secret was for me.
 Even as I flew from Heathrow to San Francisco before a connecting flight to northern California, I still didn’t know where exactly I’d been booked to perform my show.
 It could have been for a wedding, an awards night or a funeral for all I knew (yes, I’ve been booked to perform at one before!).
 I only knew that it would be held in a secret location.
 It was a two hour drive from the nearest small airport.
-My escort was a cowboy who worked at the estate.
+I was escorted by an actual cowboy who worked at the estate.
 He greeted me at the airport.
-Then on the way he filled me in on the specifics of this mystery booking.
+Then on the way he filled me in on the specifics of this mystery booking…

 It turns out I would perform in an enchanted forest, of sorts.
 A private location tucked away in these magical Pacific woods I had heard so much about.
 I could only reach my evening performance by catching a golf cart and driving up the mountainside.
 The road wound up through the mountain from my chalet.
 The rush hour traffic amounted to the sight of deer scampering every which direction.